Friday, December 7, 2012

 Updating the Story

 Note, however, that this updating accounts for one of the biggest knocks against the film.
 I'm talking about the dinosaurs, of course.
 Or rather, the absence of dinosaurs.
 In what was partially a budget-saving measure there are no dinosaurs on the island.
-This alone accounts for much of the ire the film has faced over the years, and when comparing the 1976 film to the 1933 film it's a noticeable omission.
+This alone accounts for much of the ire the film has faced over the years from fans of the original, and when comparing the 1976 film to the 1933 film it's a noticeable omission.
 Still, as mentioned above the 76 KONG is more of a love story than a rousing action film.
 Just from that standpoint alone the omission of the dinosaurs can be excused, but I think the real reason the dinosaurs were omitted were that they didn't fit in with the more realistic tone that this version strives for.
 Granted we have a 40-foot tall ape, but the story--and characters--treat Kong as realistically as was feasible given the inherent unrealistic nature of the story.

 Characters